ECHOEProject/echoe/doc/documentation.md

 # Notes for Further Processing

-☞ When transforming (parts of) the corpus or otherwise using it as a basis for further processing, you may want to keep the following in mind.
+☞ When XSLT-transforming (parts of) the corpus or otherwise using it as a basis for further processing and evaluation, you may want to keep the following in mind.

 ## General Principles